-WHEREAS, more than 230,000 Virginians served the nation in Vietnam, nearly 1,500 sacrificed their lives, and 46 Virginians are still listed as missing in action; and
+WHEREAS, more than 230,000 Virginians served the nation in Vietnam, more than 1,300 sacrificed their lives, and 46 Virginians are still listed as missing in action; and

 WHEREAS, Virginians served in Vietnam from the beginning to the end, with a Virginian being one of the first casualties of the war in 1961, and one of the last in 1975; and

-WHEREAS, the Vietnam War was extremely divisive among people in this country, and the debate about the country's involvement in the war deprived many members of the Armed Forces of public support and appreciation of their patriotic service; and
+WHEREAS, the Vietnam War was extremely divisive among people the people of the United States, and the debate about the country's involvement in the war deprived many members of the Armed Forces of public support and appreciation of their patriotic service; and

 WHEREAS, the soldiers, sailors, airmen, and marines who returned from Vietnam were never accorded the recognition and praise that was routinely given returning servicemen and women in earlier wars; and

 WHEREAS, it is especially important that the extraordinary contributions of America's Vietnam War veterans and the sacrifice of their families be remembered and recognized; and

 WHEREAS, the Vietnam War Veterans Recognition Act of 2017 officially designated March 29 as the annual Vietnam War Veterans Day;